data-provider/core/README.md

 It helps you __providing async data__ to your components informing them about __loading and error states__.
 It also provides a __cache layer__, so you don´t have to worry about when to read the data, and allows you to __combine the results of different data providers__ using a syntax very similar to the known [Reselect][reselect], recalculating them only when one of the dependencies cache is cleaned.

-As its states are managed with [Redux][redux], you can take advantage of his large ecosystem of addons, which will improve the developer experience. _(You don't need to use Redux directly in your application if you don't want, the library includes its own internal store for that purpose, which [can be migrated to your own store][api-store-manager])._
+As its states are managed with [Redux][redux], you can take advantage of his large ecosystem of addons, which will improve the developer experience. _(You don't need to use Redux directly in your application if you don't want, the library includes its own internal store for that purpose, which [can be migrated to your own store easily][api-store-manager] for debugging purposes, for example)._

 You can use Data Provider with [React][react], or with any other view library.
-Separated addons are available for that purpose, as [@data-provider/react][data-provider-react].
+[Separated addons][addons] are available for that purpose, as [@data-provider/react][data-provider-react].

 Data Provider is __agnostic about data origins__, so it can be used to read data from a REST API, from localStorage, or from any other origin.
-Choose one of the available plugins depending of the type of the origin you want to read from, as [@data-provider/axios][data-provider-axios], or [@data-provider/browser-storage][data-provider-browser-storage].
+Choose one of the [available addons][addons] depending of the type of the origin you want to read from, as [@data-provider/axios][data-provider-axios], or [@data-provider/browser-storage][data-provider-browser-storage].

 It has a __light weight__, 4.2KB gzipped in UMD format _(you have to add the Redux weight to this)_, and addons usually are even lighter.